Issues

 2. Select one or more automated test runs.

-3. Click Report defect .
+3. Click the Report defect button .

 The new defect is linked to the selected runs and contains a link to the Tests page of the relevant pipeline run.